John Courson

-John E. Courson (born November 21, 1944) is a former American politician.
+John E. Courson (born November 21, 1944) is an American former politician.
 He served as a Republican member of the South Carolina Senate, representing the 20th District from 1985 to 2018.
 He resigned after pleading guilty to a common law misconduct charge in office.

 Early life and education

-John Courson was born on November 21, 1944 and graduated from the University of South Carolina in 1968.
+John Courson was born on November 21, 1944, and graduated from the University of South Carolina in 1968.

 Career

 He has served as a Republican state senator for South Carolina from 1985 to 2018.
 In 1998, he ran for Comptroller General of South Carolina, but lost to Jim Lander.

-He was elected President Pro Tempore of the South Carolina Senate on March 13, 2012, but resigned this office on June 4, 2014 to avoid becoming Lieutenant Governor, a weak position that needed to be filled for six months before a new Lieutenant Governor was elected in 2014.
+He was elected President Pro Tempore of the South Carolina Senate on March 13, 2012, but resigned this office on June 4, 2014, to avoid becoming Lieutenant Governor, a weak position that needed to be filled for six months before a new Lieutenant Governor was elected in 2014.

+Resignation

-In March 2017, Courson was indicted on ethics charges for mishandling campaign funds and subsequently suspended from office.
-He resigned June 4, 2018 after pleading guilty to such charges.
+In March 2017, during the South Carolina Statehouse corruption investigation, Courson was indicted on ethics charges for mishandling campaign funds and subsequently suspended from office.
+He resigned June 4, 2018, after pleading guilty to such charges.